IowaScaledEngineering/ise-docs/docs/Interlocking In A Box/manual.md

 * Simulates an automatic or manual interlocking at a diamond
 * Designed for simplicity and to cover most use cases
-* Triggered by either TrainSpotter sensors (automatic interlocking) or pushbuttons (manual interlocking)
+* Triggered by either TrainSpotter optical detectors (automatic interlocking) or pushbuttons (manual interlocking)
 * Controls a 2-aspect signal capable of displaying stop and clear (typically red and green) in each direction on one track
 * Optional delay time (fixed or randomized) between arrival and green signal
 * Compatible with both common anode (positive) and common cathode (negative) signals